About us

 This is a very informal and friendly group that I formed in early July of 2017 shortly after my arrival in Paris from California.
 We are a B-Group, which means that we are fit enough to ride a 100 km weekend ride, but we aren't terribly concerned about speed.
 Our ride is more about the experience, seeing some beautiful countryside and making some friends.

 We offer no-drop rides, meaning no one gets left behind, namely ME.
 We regroup along the route as necessary at key turns and at the tops of significant climbs.
-We average about 22 km per hour over an entire ride of 60-100 km.
+We average about 20 km per hour for the gruppetto group, which is typically led by Jeff on Sundays.
+Saturday's rides with the faster peloton group are typically led by Mehdi and average roughly 25kph.

 If you're looking for a weekend training ride with a faster group of cyclists who compete in races and triathlons, this is not the group for you.
 I recommend checking out Paris Cycling Group, which often rides at a pace between 27-30 kph.
 They have a new organizer and are also doing no-drop rides.
 There are other groups organized by several bike shops in Paris.